drewpendergrass/CHEEREIO/docs/Postprocess-workflow.rst

    :param float min_emis_std: Minimum emissions standard deviation value to include in the plots of emissions standard deviations; below this value set to nan.
 No minimum if ``None``.
    :param bool plotcontrol: True or False, should we plot the control emission maps?
    :param bool useLognormal: True or False, are we using lognormal errors for emissions?
 This affects how the averaging is done.
 Usually supplied by ``lognormalErrors`` in ``ens_config.json``.
    :param bool aggToMonthly: True or False, should we average emissions data to monthly resolution when we plot?
+Uses :py:func:`agg_to_monthly` to aggregate.

 .. py:function:: plotScaleFactor(m,lat,lon,ppdir, useLognormal = False, aggToMonthly=True)